jakeqaverch/Engagement-Survey/README.md

 | 5      | 344   | 0.344      |
 | % Positive || 94.4          |

+- The sentiment on this question is positive with 94.4% of respondents answering positively.
--This 1 outlier should be examined further
+- The outlier who answered 2 should be examined further as they may need to change teams.

 ## My manager gives me the autonomy I need to do my best work.